Sooke on Matisse

 Update II - I went to see the exhibition, and agree with Brian.
 It's fascinating, but way too small.
 What a shame.
 The show is cramped into two semi-rooms, one of which is part of a room reduced to make way for the tiresome and too, too large exhibition (it takes up almost the entire ground floor) of photographs by David Bailey.
 I went to see the Bailey show to contrast the offer with the WW1 exhibition.
 In the former, people drifted swiftly from room to endless room, each more boringly and densely hung than the last.
 In the latter, they dwelt for far longer on both image and wall text, evidently learning and thinking about a subject currently high up in our national consciousness.

-Presumably, the disparity in space is a reflection of the NPG's enforced priorities, for shows like the Bailey bring in the cash.
+Presumably, the disparity in space is a reflection of the NPG's enforced priorities in these days of funding cuts, for shows like the Bailey bring in the cash.
 Let's hope that somewhere like the Imperial War Museum (from where many of the NPG exhibits come) can soon mount a larger and more penetrating exhibition of this fascinating artistic aspect of the Great War.

 February 18 2014